gluru/Kare-Dev/custom-fetchers.md

 # How to implement a data fetcher

-This document explains the basic principles of how to implement a data fetcher plugin (DF) to inject data into Kare MIND.
-Data fetchers are plugins which keep MIND in synch with external data sources.
+This document explains the basic principles of how to implement a data fetcher plugin (DF) to inject data into Dialpad.
+Data fetchers are plugins which keep Dialpad in sync with external data sources.
-This document assumes that a third party data source has data or resources which can be imported as MIND documents.
+This document assumes that a third party data source has data or resources which can be imported as Dialpad documents.

 # Authentication

-DFs need to authenticate both with the third party source and with MIND in order to read data from one and import it in the other.
+DFs need to authenticate both with the third party source and with Dialpad in order to read data from one and import it in the other.

 The DF needs to authenticate with the third party platform as required by the vendor.
-This authentication depends on the platform and it is outside our control.
+This authentication depends on the platform, and it is outside our control.
 If the DF runs as a plugin inside the third party platform the authentication credentials might already be passed on.

-The DF needs to authenticate with MIND APIs.
+The DF needs to authenticate with Dialpad APIs.
-Please refer to the [documentation](http://gluru-docs.s3-website-eu-west-1.amazonaws.com/public/) for details on how to use the MIND APIs.
+Please refer to the [documentation](https://petstore.swagger.io/?url=https://api.stg.karehq.com/v3.1/swagger.json) for details on how to use the Dialpad APIs.

 # Importing documents